 The purpose of the Early Childhood Education program is to prepare students for initial employment and career advancement in the field of early childhood education.
-Job opportunities are available as child care aides, child care workers, attendants in children’s institutions, nursery school attendants, school or playroom attendants, or preschool teachers.
+Job opportunities are available as child care aides, child care workers, or preschool teachers.

-The state of Florida has approved Fort Myers Technical College’s Early Childhood Education program for the mandatory 45-hour child care training.
-The Fort Myers Tots Learning Center has earned Gold Seal Quality Care Program status through the Florida Department of Children and Families Office of Child Care Regulation and is accredited by AdvancED SACS Florida.
-This program is designated as a program granting the DCF Staff Credential through its Early Childhood Professional Certificate, which is granted through the Florida Department of Education.
+The state of Florida has approved Fort Myers Technical College’s Early Childhood Education program for training the mandatory 45-hour child care courses.
+The Fort Myers Tots Learning Center is accredited by Cognia.
+Through participation and successful completion of the Early Childhood Education program, eligible students may be granted the Early Childhood Professional Certification (Staff Credential) through the Florida Department of Education.

-The Center operates a DCF-licensed (C20LE7526) child care center, Fort Myers Technical College Tech Tots Learning Center.
-Students may utilize this quality preschool program for 4-year old children that have a VPK voucher.
+The program operates a DCF-licensed (C20LE7526) child care center, Fort Myers Technical College Tech Tots Learning Center.
+FMTC students may utilize this quality preschool program for their 4-year old children that have a VPK voucher.
 The hours are from 7:45 a.m. – 2:30 p.m., Monday – Friday.
-Students do not pay for Monday – Thursday and on Friday, a non-VPK day, the charge is only $12!
+Students do not pay for Monday – Thursday.
+On Friday, a non-VPK day, the charge is only $15!
 Children are fed a nutritious breakfast, lunch, and two snacks daily.
 Please see Mrs. Hernandez or Mrs. Singh if you are interested in enrolling your child.

 The following table illustrates the program structure:

 Child Care Worker 1

 600 hours.
 Approximately 5 months.

 Monday – Friday, 8 a.m. – 2:30 p.m.

 What You’ll Learn

 - State-Mandated Training (DCF)